Dedication (Bay City Rollers album): Background

 Founding group member Alan Longmuir had been replaced by Ian Mitchell prior to the recording sessions.
-Upon the switch, Mitchell was slotted as rhythm guitarist; Stuart Wood moved from rhythm guitar to bass.
-Mitchell also provided the lead vocals, for the title track.
-However, when he left the band, later that year, a version of "Dedication" featuring vocals by Les McKeown was included, on subsequent pressings of the LP and was also released as a single.
+With Mitchell being assigned as rhythm guitarist, Stuart Wood moved from rhythm guitar to bass.
+Mitchell also provided the lead vocals for the title track.
+However, when he left the band later that year, a version of "Dedication" featuring vocals by Les McKeown was included on subsequent pressings of the LP and was also released as a single.

-The album was noted for being released in the United Kingdom whilst omitting "I Only Want to Be with You" which was the bands current successful single internationally.
-Instead, it did feature "Money Honey" which served as the albums lead single in the United Kingdom, whilst it had previously been featured on the North American only release Rock n' Roll Love Letter (1976).
+The album as released in the United Kingdom was noted for omitting "I Only Want to Be with You", at that time the band's internationally successful single, from its track listing.
+Instead, it featured "Money Honey", which served as the album's lead single in the UK; this track had previously been featured on the North America–only release Rock n' Roll Love Letter (1976).

 Release

-The album was supported by a total of seven singles – five released internationally, whilst two was released exclusively in North America.
-"Yesterday's Hero", "Dedication", "Money Honey", "Rock and Roll Love Letter" and a cover of "Don't Worry Baby" by The Beach Boys were released as international single releases, whilst their cover of "I Only Want to Be with You" was released exclusively in the United States from the album.
+The album was supported by a total of seven singles: five released internationally and two released exclusively in North America.
+"Yesterday's Hero", "Dedication", "Money Honey", "Rock and Roll Love Letter" and a cover of "Don't Worry Baby" by the Beach Boys were released internationally as singles, while their cover of "I Only Want to Be with You" was released exclusively in the United States from the album.
 Elsewhere, "I Only Want to Be with You" was released as a non-album single.
-Upon its release, Dedication peaked at number four on the national albums charts in the United Kingdom, but sales were lower than expected in the territory, selling fewer than 100,000 copies.
-The album fared better in the United States where it peaked at number twenty-six on the US Billboard 200 albums charts, selling in excess of 500,000 copies.
-The release of the album is considered by Simon Spence and the beginning of a commercial decline for the band.
+Upon its release Dedication peaked at number four on the UK Albums Chart, but sales were lower than expected in the territory, selling fewer than 100,000 copies.
+The album fared better in the United States where it peaked at number 26 on the US Billboard 200 albums chart, selling in excess of 500,000 copies.
+The release of the album is considered by Simon Spence as the beginning of a commercial decline for the band.

-To promote the release of the album, the Bay City Rollers embarked on a worldwide tour which grossed $2 million which included sales from merchandise.
-The album was subsequently certified Silver by the British Phonographic Industry (BPI) and Gold by the Recording Industry Association of America (RIAA).
+To promote the release of the album, the Bay City Rollers embarked on a worldwide tour that grossed $2 million, which included sales from merchandise.
+The album was subsequently certified silver by the British Phonographic Industry (BPI) and gold by the Recording Industry Association of America (RIAA).